1. Home

 • Encourage them to ask for help if they need it, for themselves or for someone else, and praise them if they do

-• Tell them what their qualities are and help them to develop them.
+• Highlight their qualities and help them to develop them.
 Support them in their efforts and highlight their successes so that they are able to build self-confidence

 • Help them adopt healthy lifestyle habits regarding diet, physical activity, sleep, relaxation, etc.